petre-renware/sdeven/SDEVEN_content_docs/SDEVEN.10_ADM.md

 ### Applicable procedures

-For a detailed description of project management policies, please refer the *Project Management Methodology*.
+For a detailed description of project management policies refer the applicable *Project Management Methodology*.